czyzby/gdx-lml/README.md

 - The old enum `TableTarget` was renamed to `StandardTableTarget`; `TableTarget` is now an interface. `StandardTableTarget` behavior is now modifiable.
 This allows to use custom multi-table widgets.
 - All attribute and tag-registering methods of `DefaultLmlSyntax` are now protected.
 This easily allows to extend this class.
 - Previously omitted attributes of `TextField` - `cursor` (`setCursorPosition`) and `textAlign` (`setAlignment`) - are now properly registered and available (with a few aliases), like in LML 0.
+- Now building attributes (values needed in widget constructors) are assigned to builder types rather than specific actors.
+This means that when a tag uses a specific builder, it will have all attributes automatically attached.
+Before, each building attribute processor had an array of actors that it supported, which wasn't very flexible when you used custom actors/tags.

 1.0 -> 1.1: